Our History

 The First Boutique

-After returning to Columbus, these women could not get the thoughts of how happy the girls must be and how wonderful it would be to create that same joy for high school youth in Columbus.
-They resolved to make it happen.
-Within five months, these resourceful women organized Fairy Goodmothers, formed a 501(c)(3) non-profit corporation, held their first fundraiser, and then secured and cleaned a vacant warehouse space on Spring Street in downtown Columbus for a Spring 2006 Cinderella’s Closet.
-Prom gowns, shoes and accessories were collected and Fairy Goodmothers actively promoted the news that free prom dresses and accessories were available.
+After returning to Columbus, these women could not get the thought of how happy the students must be and how wonderful it would be to create that same joy for high school students in Columbus.
+Within five months, these resourceful women organized Fairy Goodmothers, formed a 501(c)(3) non-profit corporation and held their first fundraiser.
+They secured and cleaned a vacant warehouse space on Spring Street in downtown Columbus for the first Cinderella’s Closet Boutique in Spring 2006.
+Prom gowns, shoes, and accessories were collected, and Fairy Goodmothers actively promoted the news that free prom dresses and accessories were available.
 Success!
-Over 200 youths were gifted with prom gowns and accessories at the 2006 Cinderella’s Closet.
-Without Fairy Goodmothers, these youths would have been unable to attend prom and have their dreams come true.
+Over 200 students received prom gowns and accessories at that first event.

 The Founding Fairies